 - 1/2 cup soy sauce (sub coconut aminos if Whole30/Paleo)

-- Soak leaves for 30 minutes to remove dirt and grime; rinse.
+- Soak leaves for a minute or two to remove dirt and grime; rinse.

 - In large saute pan, add chicken stock, soy sauce, sesame oil, garlic, butter and red pepper flakes.

 - Bring to boil and stir to mix.